zchee/neovim-wiki/GSoC-2019-Ideas.md

 * [Example](https://github.com/nim-lang/Nim/wiki/GSoC-2016-Ideas)

 # Introduction
-Below is a list of project ideas for [GSoC 2018](https://developers.google.com/open-source/gsoc/).
+Below is a list of project ideas for [Google Summer of Code](https://developers.google.com/open-source/gsoc/).
 These projects may require familiarity with C, Makefiles, Python, Lua or vimscript.

 [Neovim](https://neovim.io/) is an extension of Vim.
 One of the [project goals](https://neovim.io/charter/) is to build a project that encourages "hacking" and collaboration.
 Effort is put into removing barriers for contributors and improving documentation.
 The wiki has sections on developing and contributing to help you get started.